What are PWAs and why should I care about them?

 You probably have already found some of them in the wild.
 In Chrome for Android, opening a certain website might trigger this panel at the bottom of the screen:

-And on Desktop, this option shows up on the three-dot menu:
+And on Desktop, this option shows up in the URL bar:

 With this, your app is able to be displayed on your phone or PC’s app list just like any other app.
 Cool!